 Though Apple has been making small iterative improvements to iCloud each year, there’s still a long way to go.
-Here’s hoping 2019 is the year Apple takes our advice and announces a big overhaul to its iCloud services.
+Here’s hoping 2020, and Apple’s Worldwide Developers Conference later this month, is when Apple takes our advice and announces a big overhaul to its iCloud services.
 Changes like:

 Apple could be all the more competitive with other cloud solutions if they offer slightly better iCloud storage plans.
 To be clear, Apple already offers more plans and pricing structures than Dropbox does–but they could be better.
 Right now everyone gets 5GB free storage–but that’s usually taken up by iCloud iOS device backups.

 50GB of storage will cost $0.99 a month, 200GB is $2.99 a month, and 2TB is $9.99 a month.
 Truth be told, those prices aren’t bad.
 But Apple recently gave all students 200GB of storage available for free.
 Why not at least move all consumers to 50GB of free storage then?

 Then offer 200GB for $0.99 a month, 1TB for $2.99 a month, and kick Dropbox’s ass with 3TB of storage for $9.99 a month.

 #3.
 A Better Web Interface For iCloud Drive